luizbgomide/EclipsePhase2e-ptbr/src/12/17-healing-and-repair.md

 # Healing & Repair

-Use the follow rules for healing and repairing characters.
+Use the following rules for healing and repairing characters.

 ## Biomorph Healing